 A rustic fold out table seconds as a desk.
 Layering as many blue and white patterns as I could I kept in mind scale, size and texture so that the each pattern complimented the others.

 The office may be small on space but bug on style.
 A wall of open simple sleek shelves hold books, accessories and greenery.
 The rich navy blue grass cloth wallpaper is by Joanna Gaines and is a new addition to The Magnolia Market Collection made by York Wallcoverings.
 The wallpaper book had just hits the shelves at my local SW store!

 Greeting you as you enter the home and centered in the middle of the room is the Palma writing desk with pull out side shelves.
 Behind the desk is the Ginette swivel chair.
 You all know that I am a big fan of slipcovers and the fact that it was a swivel was a no brainer for me to buy it!
 It softens the space and is so comfortable.

-There’s so much more to see.
+There’s so much more to see and be inspired if you’re building a house.
 More bathrooms, a killer statement laundry room, a whole full finished basement, and even an entire new home right next door!
-More details in coming blogs posts but if you’d like to see my Rustic Modern Hampton’s Inspired Farmhouse Collection from Raymour & Flanigan, click here.
 I’ve chosen my very favorites and combined them all into two households.
 I’d love to hear what you think!